michalmichael67/Final_project/technology.md

 LogisticRegression

 ## Dashboard
-We intend to use Tableau.
+We intend to use Tableau to structure our raw data into visualizations that is easy for our audience to understand.